barseghyanartur/fake-py-mcp/SECURITY.rst

 Supported Versions
 ------------------
-The two most recent ``fake.py`` minor release series receive security support.
+The two most recent ``fake-py-mcp`` minor release series receive security support.
 It is recommended to use the latest version.

 .. code-block:: text